thijstakken/MusicService/README.md

 1. :warning: Shut down the musicservice container first

-2. To migrate, just copy the contents of the old file over to the `/database/downloaded` file.
+2. To migrate, just copy the contents of the old file over to the `/config/downloaded` file.
 You can find that file at the musicdatabase volume

-3. Run `docker volume inspect musicdatabase` at your command line to find the location of that volume on your disk
+3. Run `docker volume inspect config` at your command line to find the location of that volume on your disk

 4. Open the file, paste the old information in and save it.